 Writes Smolders of the project:

-The [Music for CD Player] disc contained 99 tracks.
+>The [Music for CD Player] disc contained 99 tracks.
 The original plan, however, was to have many more tracks.
 However CD Redbook protocol allowed a maximum number of 99 tracks, with a minimum length of 3 seconds.
 With the Internet as a platform these limitations are gone.
 The number of tracks for an online album are limitless and the length of the tracks can be near zero.

 â—¼ ***Recomposing DG:*** The esteemed classical label Deutsche Grammophon is launching a new label called Panorama (via [classical-music.com](http://www.classical-music.com/news/deutsche-grammophon-launches-%E2%80%98panorama%E2%80%99-crossover-label)).
 The first Panorama album will be from the highly collaborative **Schiller** (aka **Christopher von Deylen**).
 DG had previously released a series of genre-pushing “recomposed” albums including **Max Richter**’s reworking of **Vivaldi**’s *Four Seasons* and **Matthew Herbert**’s reworking of **Mahler**’s 10th Symphony.

-â—¼ Amon v Kronos: “V838 Monocerotis” is the title of a new piece Kronos Quartet has commissioned from Amon Tobin as part of the ensemble’s 40th-anniversary celebration: amontobin.com, kronosquartet.org.
+â—¼ ***Amon v Kronos:*** “V838 Monocerotis” is the title of a new piece **Kronos Quartet** has

-â—¼ iOS Care: I Care if You Listen is a new iOS multimedia magazine about contemporary (i.e. classical) music.
-The initial issue features interviews with composers Clint Mansell and Arlene Sierra.
+multimedia magazine about contemporary (i.e. classical) music.
+The initial issue features

-â—¼ Donut Hole: Jordan Ferguson is, like me, writing a book for the 33 1/3 series.
+â—¼ ***Donut Hole:*** **Jordan Ferguson** is, like me, writing a book for the 33 1/3 series.
 Like me, he is focused on something that is fairly unusual for the series, in that both our books are about albums that have little in the way of words, let alone of lyrics.
-My book-in-progress is on Aphex Twin’s Selected Ambient Works Volume II.
-Ferguson’s is about J Dilla’s Donuts.
-And like me, he submitted to an interview for the publisher’s website.
-But, being a smart guy, he did his as a video:
+My book-in-progress is on Aphex Twin’s *Selected Ambient Works Volume II*.
+Ferguson’s is about **J Dilla**’s *Donuts*.
+And [like me](http://333sound.com/2012/12/04/the-33-13-author-qa-marc-weidenbaum/), he submitted to an interview for the publisher’s website.
+But, being a smart guy, he did his as a (http://333sound.com/2013/07/01/the-33-13-author-qa-jordan-ferguson/):

 Also, **Evie Nagy** (formerly of Rolling Stone, now at Billboard) has been [interviewed](http://333sound.com/2013/06/25/the-33-13-author-qa-evie-nagy/) about her 33 1/3 book, which will focus on **Devo**’s *Freedom of Choice*.